The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-In \cite{WilBd}, a central role was played by the positive index cone corresponding to the cubic on $H^2 (X, \Z ) = \Z ^\rho$, namely the real classes $L$ for which $L^3 >0$ and the quadratic form given by $D \mapsto L\cdot D^2$ has index $(1,\rho -1)$.
+(2) If such a hybrid component were to contain the \Kahler cone, under the assumption that the \CY threefold $X$ is general in moduli, it follows from Proposition 4.1 of \cite{WilBd} that a general such boundary class $D$ would represent a real pseudo-effective divisor (the limit of rational big divisors); this follows essentially by Riemann--Roch and Kodaira vanishing and needs $X$ to be Calabi--Yau.
+Moreover Zariski decomposition type arguments then imply that for some effective real divisor $\calE$ supported on rigid non-movable surfaces, the real class $\Delta = D - \calE$ lies in the movable cone, and hence the Hessian is non-negative there.
+This part of the argument may be extended to the general case of the \CY threefold $X$ having $b_2 (X) \ge 3$.

+(3) In the case of $b_2 (X) =3$, our knowledge of the elliptic curve shows that $\Delta$ lies in a component of the positive index cone; here we use again that $E_i^3 \le 0$ for all the rigid non-movable surfaces (or more precisely that the $E_i$ lie in the extended upper half-space).
+In particular the movable divisor $\Delta$ has $\Delta ^3 \ge 0$, and then a connectedness argument says that it lies in the \it same \rm component of the positive index cone as the hybrid one containing the \Kahler cone.
+We note however that the Hessian is negative at $D - \varepsilon \calE$ for $\varepsilon$ small and positive; this latter fact follows since $D$ is not visible from any of the $E_i$.
+This gives a contradiction to the convexity of the component since $\varepsilon \Delta + (1-\varepsilon ) D$ is not in this component for $0<\varepsilon \ll 1$.

 For $\rho =3$ the cubic defines a curve in the real projective plane, and our assumptions say that this is a real elliptic curve.
-To study real elliptic curves, the Hesse normal form for the curve will be useful, as we saw in \cite{WilPic3}, the theory of which may be found in Theorem 6.3 \cite{BM} or Section 3 of \cite{Dolg}.
-Normally we might take real coordinates so that the real elliptic curve takes the symmetric Hesse normal form $x^3 + y^3 + z^3 = 3kxyz$ with parameter $k$, but for our purposes it will be more convenient to make a change of coordinates so that the cubic takes the form
+To study real elliptic curves, the Hesse normal form for the curve will be useful, the theory of which may be found in Theorem 6.3 \cite{BM} or Section 3 of \cite{Dolg}.
+Normally we might take real coordinates so that the real elliptic curve takes the classical Hesse normal form $x^3 + y^3 + z^3 = 3kxyz$ with parameter $k$, but for our purposes it will be more convenient to make a change of coordinates, closely related to the canonical form described in Remark 6.9 of \cite{BM}, so that the cubic takes the form